jsaleix/webp_converter_go/README.md

 ## Usage

-The application will create two folders `/input` and `/output`.
-Place all your webp files in `/input` and run the app.
-It will generate the processed jpg files in `/output` .
+The application will list every webp files in the current folder and generate the processed jpg files in a newly created `/result` folder.

 You can run it directly by double-clicking if you're using an executable.
 But you can also use it from the command terminal in this way: